EQU - Laboratory Vacuum Microwave Processing

 Protocol 7.
 Vacuum Resin Infiltration:

 The second water load, added for dehydration, is removed as are the two 100ml water loads from the vacuum chamber.
 The petri dish with baskets is placed in the vacuum chamber.
 The lid to the vacuum chamber, with the temperature probe inserted, is placed on the top of the chamber (Fig. 3).
 Make sure the tip of the temperature probe is in the resin in the petri dish.
 Position the vacuum chamber in the same location that was used for fixation.
 Set the temperature restriction to 43°C and draw a vacuum (20" Hg; 500 torr).
 Three two minute vacuum infiltration steps are done in the microwave (100% resin is used for each infiltration step).
 Use fresh resin for each step.
-After the last two minute run the tissue is ready for embedding in capsules and polymerization.
+After the last two minute run the tissue is ready for embedding in capsules and polymerisation.

 Protocol 8.
-Polymerization:
+Polymerisation:

 Fig.5. embedding capsules are polymerized under water in the microwave

-In figure 5 a 1000ml, rectangular polypropylene dish is used during polymerization.
+In figure 5 a 1000ml, rectangular polypropylene dish is used during polymerisation.
 The large water load (serviced by the load cooler is left in the microwave.
 Water should be added as needed to maintain a level above that of the embedding capsules.

 • Epoxies: 10 min. at 60°C; 10 min. at 70°C; 10 min. at 80°C; 45 min. at 100°C